 The Duncan family treasures, personal items of Annie Burleigh an early settler of Tavares who shopped in Paris for her clothes and a history of Ghost Towns in Lake County exhibited.
 Free entrance to the museum; hours of operation on the website.

 Drive down the one-mile road to the Polk’s Nature Discovery Center stopping for wildlife along the way.
 The center located at 4399 Winter Lake Road in Lakeland inside the Circle B Bar Reserve.
 A Saw Palmetto, Beggarticks, Spanish Needle and Romerillo grow alongside the boardwalk to the center.
-Kiosks detail the establishment of the Reserve that was once a 1,267-acre cattle ranch.
+Interpretive exhibits detail the establishment of the Reserve that was once a 1,267-acre cattle ranch.

 Artifacts in a glass case and video presentations shown in the Orientation Room in the Education Center.
 A Live Oak Hammock, Wetlands, Flatwoods and Sandhills are some of the habitats on display.
 The Exploration Lab show birds on the move, the Life Cycle of a Frog and Butterfly.
 An Interactive Exhibit show how Alien Invaders destroy the environment.
 Browse through one of the magazines or books in the Expedition Room.